-Teeth Extraction in Cambridge
+Teeth Extraction in Marietta

 While no dentist ever wants to recommend tooth extraction, there are several cases where this may not be avoidable.
 The most commonly extracted teeth are third molars, wisdom teeth, but there are other situations in which extracting one or more teeth may be beneficial to a patient’s overall oral health.
 At Muskingum Valley Oral Surgery, we’re happy to provide expert surgical and non-surgical tooth removal.
 If you need one or more teeth extracted, it’s important you understand this is not necessarily bad news.
 Our skilled oral surgeon, Dr. Jeff Lee, can safely and comfortably remove your tooth, leaving you with a flawless, healthy smile.
 When necessary, we also offer a wide range of tooth replacement options, so your smile will be fully restored.
-Call our Marietta or Cambridge oral surgery practice today to schedule your tooth extraction consultation.
+Call our Marietta oral surgery practice today to schedule your tooth extraction consultation.

 Some cases in which extraction may not be avoidable include: